-Distances 500 and 600 yards.

 No of shots Two or more sighting shots and ten to count per firer at 500 and 600 yards.

 No of targets Up to five per team.

-Time Limit One hour at each distance.

-Team Prize A pair of Challenge Cups presented in 1875 by HH The Maharajah of Vizianagram KCSI and a special NRA Silver Medal to each member of the winning team.
+Team Prize A pair of Challenge Cups presented in 1875 by HH

+The Maharajah of Vizianagram KCSI and a special NRA Silver Medal to each member of the winning team.